-5 Have the authorities released any key studies or guidelines or announced other significant changes that impact merger control in your jurisdiction in the past year?
+Have the authorities released any key studies or guidelines or announced other significant changes that impact merger control in your jurisdiction in the past year?

-Although the JFTC has not released any new guidelines in FY2021, we have been able to see the practical implications of the FY2019 amendments to the Merger Guidelines and the Policies for Merger Review.
+Although the JFTC has not released any new guidelines in FY2022, we have been able to see the practical implications of the FY2019 amendments to the Merger Guidelines and the Policies for Merger Review.
 The amended Merger Guidelines in 2019 made it apparent that the JFTC had broadened the scope of factors that it would consider in coming to a decision on a proposed transaction.
+In addition and as mentioned above, in June 2022, the JFTC released its policy on 'Active Promotion of Competition Policy in response to Socioeconomic Changes caused by Digitalization', where it announced that it would promote prompt and appropriate enforcement in merger cases involving digital markets.

-In FY2021, the JFTC took a proactive approach in the high-profile Salesforce/Slack case when assessing two-sided markets for digital platform operators, as well as when setting out the theory of harm in vertical and conglomerate business combinations.
-Similarly, when assessing Google's acquisition of Fitbit, the JFTC confirmed that, as articulated in the Policies for Merger Review, it would review any transaction that was likely to affect Japanese consumers, regardless of whether such transaction meets the reportable thresholds.
+In the past couple of years, the JFTC took a proactive approach in the high-profile Microsoft/Activision case when assessing two-sided markets for platform operators, as well as when setting out the theory of harm in vertical and conglomerate business combinations.
+Similarly, when assessing Google's acquisition of Fitbit in FY2021, the JFTC confirmed that, as articulated in the Policies for Merger Review, it would review any transaction that was likely to affect Japanese consumers, regardless of whether such transaction meets the reportable thresholds.